Stephanie-Schefer/Automation_Final_Project/README.md

 ## Project Plan
   As an entrepreneur and business analytics student, I want to analyze sales data to gain insights into consumer behaviors.
 I will apply the project workflow and documentation lessons taught in the Automation & Workflows class.
 Working towards this, I will be able to demonstrate findings to a wide audience which may include business analysts, data scientists, entrepreneurs, academics, students, and more.
 My analysis will be captured and displayed through publishing a website.

-  I am also particularly interested in discussing consumer behavior and preferences among female (large spender) digital natives in online retail spaces.
+  I am also particularly interested in discussing consumer behavior and preferences among female (large-spender) digital natives in online retail spaces.
 There is a term "girl math" that refers to applying fuzzy and funny logic to rationalize why they are getting a good deal as far as their time, money, and convenience are concerned, compared to those who think or act differently from them.
 An example includes buying an expensive accessory but justifying it by putting a per day dollar amount after using such an item frequently over a certain period of time, such as a month or a year.

 # Analytics will include the following
 - Demand Forecasting